canonical/ubuntu-packaging-guide/docs/explanation/development-process.rst

    Plan to verify that the bug was fixed and highlight where problems could occur.
 #.
 Get the package with the SRU patch into the upload queue.
 #.
-The SRU team will then review from the unapproved queue.
+The SRU team then reviews from the unapproved queue.
 When the upload is
    ready, the SRU team accepts the upload into the proposed pocket.
 #.
 Once the builds are ready, autopkgtest are triggered.
 Test the binaries
    in the :term:`Ubuntu Archive` and follow up in the bug report with your verification results.
 #.
-The Ubuntu SRU Team will evaluate the testing feedback and move the package
+The Ubuntu SRU Team evaluates the testing feedback and moves the package
    into :ref:`updates <ArchivePockets_Updates>` after it passes a minimum ageing period of 7 days without regressions.